mnxn/vscode-jvm-bytecode-viewer/README.md

 This extension uses the `javap` program that comes with the Java JDK; make sure it is accessible from the `PATH` environmental variable.

+The bytecode output windows are automatically updated when the `.class` file is changed on disk.

 ## Usage

 First open a compiled `.class` file, then do one of the following: